Verify that all unnecessary default accounts are disable or removed |

 This Action1 query automates checking of default accounts to make sure that no default accounts are enabled on the endpoints that are a part of the CDE or have access to the CDE.

-Sign-up for Action1 Free Edition to streamline compliance efforts for your network of endpoints.
-Such as you can simplify assessments of 2.1.b: Unnecessary Default Accounts for your internal or external auditors, create instant or regular compliance reports that prove your compliance while reducing the costs.
+Sign-up for Action1 Free Edition to receive real-time alerts and view instant data from your endpoints, such as alert on 2.1.b: Unnecessary Default Accounts created, deleted or modified or run live or scheduled queries with the ability to export to CSV or Excel.
 Action1 Endpoint Security Platform is entirely SaaS, with online web interface (no management tools to install) and it has zero cost for basic functionality.
-Running in the Cloud, Action1 discovers all of your endpoints within seconds and allows you to pass compliance audits and maintain continuous compliance with ease.
+Running in the Cloud, Action1 discovers all of your endpoints in seconds and you can query your entire network in plain English.

 Related Alerts and Reports:

 Verify that that no endpoint uses vendor-supplied default accounts and passwords

 Make sure that endpoints do not use default passwords to connect to wireless access points